A Local's Favourite Caves in Iceland

 Maríuhellar caves

-The lava caves which are closest to Reykjavík are Maríuhellar caves, which are 3 lava caves; Vífilsstaðahellir, Urriðakotshellir (in my photo above) and Draugahellir (Ghosts-) caves.
+The lava caves that are closest to Reykjavík are Maríuhellar caves, which are 3 lava caves; Vífilsstaðahellir, Urriðakotshellir (in my photo above) and Draugahellir (Ghosts-) caves.
 Such caves were often used to keep sheep.

 Maríuhellar - the Caves of Mary, might be named after the Blessed Virgin Mary as the caves belonged to the Viðeyjarklaustur monastery, which was dedicated to Mary.